markomlikota/markomlikota.github.io/page_teaching_PhDapps.markdown

 Please contact our admission office at admission@graduateinstitute.ch for more information about the application process.

-All this also holds for applications to the Swiss Government Excellence Scholarship through the Geneva Graduate Institute.
+The preceding also holds for applications to the Swiss Government Excellence Scholarship through the Geneva Graduate Institute.
 You may submit your application to the Institute in the admission round with a deadline of 15 October.
 If your application is successful, you will receive:

 - an official letter confirming your conditional admission (subject to the award of the Swiss Government Excellence Scholarship), and